jagi/meteor-astronomy/README.md

 });
 ```

-In the `many` relation alias `addresses` returns Mongo cursor and the `one` relations return single document.
+In the `many` relation, the `addresses` alias returns a Mongo cursor and the `one` relation returns a single document.

 We also have here two extra attributes `local` and `foreign`.
-The `local` attribute says that any `Address` is related with `User` by `User`'s  `_id` attribute and value of `_id` attribute will be stored in the `memberId` field of the instance of the `Address` document.
+The `local` attribute says that any `Address` is related with the `User` by the `User`'s  `_id` attribute.
+While a value of the `_id` attribute will be stored in the `memberId` field, in an instance of the `Address` document.

 ### Modules

 Almost every Astronomy feature had been written as a module.
 Such approach gives a lot of flexibility when creating applications.
 We can choose what features do we need and add them to the project.
-Thanks to that, we can minimize application size and load time.
-Let's discuss some external modules that are not the part of core Meteor Astronomy package.
+Thanks to that, we can minimize an application size and a load time.
+Let's discuss some external modules that are not a part of the core Meteor Astronomy package.

 #### Validators

-Validators are nice way of checking fields values' validity.
-For instance, we can check whether given field value is an email string or matches given regular expression.
+Validators are a nice way of checking fields values' validity.
+For instance, we can check whether the given field's value is an email string or matches a regular expression.
 You can also write your own validators.

-Validators have been implemented as Meteor Astronomy module.
-You can add it to your Meteor project using following command.
+Validators have been implemented as the Meteor Astronomy module.
+You can add it to your Meteor project using the following command.

 ```sh
 $ meteor add jagi:astronomy-validators
 ```

-To read more about Meteor Astronomy Validators go to the module [repository](https://github.com/jagi/meteor-astronomy-validators).
+To read more about the Meteor Astronomy Validators go to the module's [repository](https://github.com/jagi/meteor-astronomy-validators).

-There is also a way of adding validators in the form of string rules which is more concise but in the same time less flexible.
-The package that provides such feature is called Meteor Astronomy Simple Validators and can be added to the projec using following command.
+There is also a way of adding validators in the form of string rules which is more concise, but less flexible.
+The package that provides such a feature is called the Meteor Astronomy Simple Validators and can be added to the project using the following command.

 ```sh
 $ meteor add jagi:astronomy-simple-validators
 ```

-To read more about Meteor Astronomy Simple Validators go to the module [repository](https://github.com/jagi/meteor-astronomy-simple-validators).
+To read more about Meteor Astronomy Simple Validators go to the module's [repository](https://github.com/jagi/meteor-astronomy-simple-validators).

 #### Behaviors

-Behaviors are nice way of reusing your code for more than one model.
-If you have similar features in two or more classes, you should consider creating behavior for such feature.
-An example of good behavior can be `createdAt` and `updateAt` fields which should be filled with the current date on document save and on every document update.
-And it's why we've created `Timestamp` behavior for that.
+Behaviors are a nice way of reusing your code for more than one model.
+If you have similar features in two or more classes, you should consider creating a behavior for such a feature.
+An example of a good behavior can be `createdAt` and `updateAt` fields which should be filled with the current date on a document save and on every document update.
+And it's why we've created the `timestamp` behavior for that.

 Behaviors have been implemented as Meteor Astronomy module.
-You can add it to your Meteor project using following command.
+You can add it to your Meteor project using the following command.

 ```sh
 $ meteor add jagi:astronomy-behaviors
 ```

-To read more about Meteor Astronomy Behaviors go to module [repository](https://github.com/jagi/meteor-astronomy-behaviors).
+To read more about Meteor Astronomy Behaviors go to module's [repository](https://github.com/jagi/meteor-astronomy-behaviors).

 #### Writing modules

 Meteor Astronomy is highly modularized.
-Any developer can write its own modules that extends Astronomy functionality.
-Developer can easily hook into the process of initialization of module, class and instance of the given class.
-Let's take a look how the `methods` feature had been implemented.
+Any developer can write its own modules that extend Astronomy functionality.
+A developer can easily hook into the process of an initialization of a module, a class and instance of the given class.
+Let's take a look at how the `methods` feature had been implemented.
 The `methods` module is responsible for adding methods to our classes.

 ```js
 Post = Astronomy.Class(